doctorpsi/doctorpsi_hitchens/_posts/2020-05-25-enchanted-by-strings-part-1.md

 >
 > In this episode, we discuss the basic aspects of the statistical mechanics of flexible linear polymers.

 As promised in our [last episode](/2020/05/23/enchanted-by-strings-part-0.html), we will now discuss linear polymers, which is the simplest architecture or topology we can think of.
-In what follows, we will treat polymers to be simply long flexble chains.
+In what follows, we will treat polymers to be simply long flexible chains.
 Imagine a really long string or a spaghetti strand.
 We will ignore all the microscopic details as mentioned before.
 Plischke & Bergersen give a quick run through the basic chemistry of the flexibility mechanism right at the beginning.
 We will, however, skip this portion and jump straight to the interesting part.
 The reader is strongly encouraged to refer to the original text.

 Now to talk about flexibility, it is fairly intuitive that as you go along the chain there will be a rapid loss of "memory".
 What we mean by memory will be clear in a second.
 There is a peculiar length scale $$ l $$ over which the bond orientations become uncorrelated, known as the *persistence length*.
 It is an important feature which gives flexible polymers their universal structural properties.
 This length depends on microscopic details and is different for various kinds of polymers.
 Any polymer having its persistence length much smaller than the contour length, *i.e.*, $$ l \ll Na $$ ( $$ a $$ being the bond length) should have physical properties depending *universally* on $$ Na/l $$.
 This is true because one can always think in terms of beads or monomers of size $$ l $$ instead of actual atoms [^1].
 Chain segments smaller than the persistence length are practically straight (correlations "persist").
 On the other hand, if we consider lengths greater than $$ l $$, we see that the correlations now vanish entirely allowing the chain to freely flex or bend.
 The polymer chain can then be treated as a long flexible mass of $$ Na/l $$ links, with all its global properties depending only on this particular number ("universality").